This article outlines what User Groups is, how it helps you, and everything you need to know about its functionality.

 - Grant read/write/admin permissions to individual users (User Access) or a user group (User Group Access) for that device group.

 To grant a user group access to a device group, click the blue 'Add' button next to 'User Group Access'.
-Find the user group you want to grant access and select whether you want to grant them read, write, or admin access.
+Find the user group you want to grant access to and select whether you want to grant them read, write, or admin access.
+What each of these permission levels means is explained in our article About User Permissions.
 Remember to hit the green 'Update' button at the bottom of the page to save your changes.

 Thanks for reading.
 As always, if you have any questions or concerns, please contact MOVUS Support here.